Review: JW Marriott Parq, Vancouver, Canada

 The lounge is accessible by reserving a room with Executive Lounge Level access or by holding Marriott Bonvoy Platinum or higher level in their loyalty program.

 The lounge was closed on my most recent visit as a result of the health pandemic.
-As a guaranteed lounge benefit available through the Marriott Bonvoy program, the hotel offered complimentary in room service breakfast through room credits up to $40 CAD per person, or $80 CAD maximum.
-There was no alternative through points as an alternate credit option.
+As a guaranteed lounge benefit available through the Marriott Bonvoy program, the hotel offered an alternative of a complimentary in room service breakfast through room credits up to $40 CAD per person, or $80 CAD maximum.
+There was no other option through points as an different credit option.
 Unfortunately, there is no floor access to the lounge on my visit as the floor was locked off.
 As a result, I don’t have a photograph for this review.

 The hotel has its recreation facilities on the seventeenth floor.
 The seventeenth floor has the gym, the outdoor recreation deck, and the spa.